-Surprisingly, I’ve had a number of requests to do posts on budgeting.
-I can’t think of a more boring subject to cover.
-Let’s see if I can offer something unique on the subject.
+Surprisingly, I've had a number of requests to do posts on budgeting.
+I can't think of a more boring subject to cover.
+Let's see if I can offer something unique on the subject.
 I once posted my budget on an internet forum frequented by students, residents in my specialty, and a few attendings.
 It was a ridiculously popular thread.
 In fact, the ensuing discussion was a major factor in my starting this website.
-Apparently people are so hesitant to talk about money that seeing someone else’s budget is more sensational than peeping in their bedroom windows.
-That’s probably a bad thing, so let’s see if we can get folks talking about this stuff.
+Apparently, people are so hesitant to talk about money that seeing someone else's budget is more sensational than peeping in their bedroom windows.
+That's probably a bad thing, so let's see if we can get folks talking about this stuff.
+[Founder's Note: Here's a look at my 2017 Budget.]

 Any budget is better than no budget.
-If you’ve never done it, just write down for a 2 or 3 months every dime you spend.
-That’ll show you what your budget is now, whether you know it or not.
+If you've never done it, just write down for two or three months every dime you spend.
+That'll show you what your budget is now, whether you know it or not.
 Then you can decide if you need to make some changes.

-A surprisingly high percentage of budgets are determined a priori without thinking about it.
-If you buy a million dollar house on a $150K income, guess what?
-You’re going to have a high percentage of your budget committed to housing costs.
+A surprisingly high percentage of budgets are determined without thinking about it.
+If you buy a million-dollar house on a $150K income, guess what?
+You're going to have a high percentage of your budget committed to housing costs.
 Same with buying an expensive car on credit.

-Consider two doctors, one who puts 20% of his income into retirement and another 10% toward vacations, 529 plans and upcoming car purchases and a doctor who saves only 5% of his income and has the rest committed to car payments, a large mortgage, and college tuition for his two kids at Princeton.
-Let’s say their incomes both decrease by 15%.
+Consider two doctors, one who puts 20% of his income into retirement, 10% toward vacations, 529 plans and upcoming car purchases and the other doctor who saves only 5% of his income and has the rest committed to car payments, a large mortgage, and college tuition for his two kids at Princeton.
+Let's say their incomes both decrease by 15%.
 This is inconvenient for the first, but a financial catastrophe for the second.

 Fixed expenses are often debt payments.
 The less debt you take on, the lower your fixed expenses.
 Other fixed expenses include taxes (income, payroll, and property), insurance, and utilities.